Cell: 604-996-8112 | Email: firstname.lastname@example.org

 I have listed a new property at 303 32098 GEORGE FERGUSON WAY in Abbotsford.

-Large Penthouse suite located on the Top Floor of Heather Court!
-This 45+ age restricted building is centrally located.
-The 3 bedroom, 2 bath unit has been tastefully updated and has an unique floor plan.
-The unit boasts a functional kitchen with newer appliances and plenty of sun from the skylight above.
-3 Large bedrooms and ample storage space.
+Large Penthouse suite located on the top Floor of Heather Court!
+This 45+ age restricted building is centrally located. this 3 bedroom, 2 bath unit has been tastfully updated and has a unique floor plan.
+The unit boassts a functional kitchen with newer appliances and plenty of sun from the skylight above.
+3 large bedrooms and ample storage space.
 The enclosed balcony has lots of sunlight and would make a great reading room.
-The building has an indoor pool, sauna, workout room and guest suite in case 3 bedrooms is not enough.
+The building has an indoor pool, sauna, workout room, and guest suite in case 3 bedrooms is not enough.
 Call today to view!

 Sunday, July 3, 2016 3:28:10 AM UTC